 When to Use Collaboration

-Collaboration shines when you’re starting from scratch or trying to improve something.
+Understanding the difference between collaboration and teamwork helps you know when to lead with idea-sharing, especially when you’re starting from scratch or improving something.
 It helps people step outside their usual roles, share opinions, and look at problems from different angles.

 Try collaboration when: